<< <%SKIN-STRTRANS-SYNTOC%> >>

 Backing up and Restoring Memorized Reports

 Unlike versions of ACCOUNTS prior to version 1.28, current versions of ACCOUNTS store memorized reports in the program's database, rather than as separate files on your hard drive.
-As a result, when the database is shared by multiple users (either with the Network Version of ACCOUNTS, or when you backup and restore the database between multiple computers) the memorized reports automatically come with it.
+As a result, when the database is shared by multiple users (either with the Local Network Version of ACCOUNTS, or when you backup and restore the database between multiple computers) the memorized reports automatically come with it.
 There is nothing further you need to do.